 - John Morrell

-The first building block of a cloud data stack starts with Snowflake.
-Your analytics engine and/or cloud data warehouse is always the core component by which your data stack revolves.
+The first building block of a modern cloud data stack starts with Snowflake.
+Your analytics engine and/or cloud data warehouse is always the core component around which your modern data stack revolves.

 The shift to cloud analytics and cloud data warehouses was supposed to simplify and modernize the data stack for analytics.
 Yet, many cloud journeys have done quite the opposite — the data stack has gotten more complex and expensive.
 In the end, this drives up data engineering costs.